rust-lang/book/src/ch09-02-vectors.md

 Same story here: `push` looks and sees that our vector is full.
 However, this time, something is slightly different.
-We currently have a capacity of two elements.
-So the vector will request memory for double that number of elements from the operating system: four.
+We currently have a capacity of two elements, so the vector will request memory for double that number of elements from the operating system: four.
 But why does it double every time?
 We'll learn about that soon.
 For now, `push` will then copy the first two elements over to the new memory, copy our `7` onto the end, and then update